Humor at work: Your guide to laughs without the gaffes

 And never—ever—make fun of a disability.
 If you have to make fun of someone, let it be yourself.

 Strong people know how and when to make fun of themselves.
-A number of comedians use themselves as subjects for comedy, relying on their appearance or habits to draw a line between themselves and what is “normal.”
+Many comedians use themselves as subjects for comedy, relying on their appearance or habits to draw a line between themselves and what is “normal.”

 Making fun of yourself is almost always safe territory.
-Not only that, but one of the benefits of humor happens when others join in and share their own laughable moments (also known as affiliative humor).
+One of the benefits of humor is when others join in and share their own laughable moments (also known as affiliative humor).
 This can be great for team bonding.

 Making fun of yourself could include:

-• Sincerely apologizing for a mistake but also calling it 4D chess
+Sincerely apologizing for the mistake, but also calling it 4D chess

 Because self-defeating humor is a more modern type of humor, older generations may not recognize when you’re joking.
 Make sure to let them know by saying, “I’m joking.”